SkyNet-90/Kubernetes-The-Hard-Way/README.md

 ## Cleaning Up

-To destroy the resources created by Terraform, run the following command:
+To destroy the resources created by Terraform, run the following command: terraform destroy
-    ```sh
-    terraform destroy
-    ```

 ## Security Considerations